 Health: The importance of good posture and the skeletal system, nutrition, balanced diet.
 Children draw balanced meals and evaluate their diets after recording their food intake for a week.
 Exercise, cleanliness, fighting disease, dental health, and first aid.
 Most importantly, spiritual, social, and mental health.

-Character Development, Missions, Physical Education, Spanish, Music
+Art, Chapel, Missions, Physical Education, Spanish, Music

 Students are assessed by qualified teachers using both objective and subjective data to determine grade level readiness.
 Grading is completed during four (nine-week) report periods.
 Parent conferences are held following the first grading period.
 Additional conferences are scheduled upon request.